Battle of Visayas: Operation VICTOR I

-Two areas of operations were suggested to divide the entire region, given the mountainous terrain of Negros, a dominant terrain feature that ran north to south of the island, and the planners chose to seize the western portion, including Northwestern Negros and Panay island, which was named VICTOR I. Lt.
-Gen. Robert L. Eichelberger, the Eighth Army commander, appointed the 40th Infantry Division, a California National Guard formation and veterans of the recent fighting in Luzon under Maj.
-Gen. Rapp Brush, with the 503rd Parachute Regimental Combat Team in reserve.
+Two areas of operations were suggested to divide the entire region, given the mountainous terrain of Negros, a dominant terrain feature that ran north to south of the island, and the planners chose to seize the western portion, including Northwestern Negros and Panay island, which was named VICTOR I. Lieutenant General Robert L. Eichelberger, the Eighth Army commander, appointed the 40th Infantry Division, a California National Guard formation and veterans of the recent fighting in Luzon under Major General Rapp Brush, with the 503rd Parachute Regimental Combat Team in reserve.

 Panay Island was the first objective.
-On 18 March 1945, within two weeks of aerial bombardment on Japanese positions, the 40th Infantry Division, spearheaded by the 185th Infantry Regiment landed unopposed at Tigbauan district, several miles south of Iloilo City, where a 23,000 strong guerrilla force had secured most of Panay, under Col. Macario Peralta.
-Recalled Gen. Eichelberger: "Filipino guerrillas stood stiff, resplendent in starched khaki uniforms and ornaments and decked in battle gear".
+On 18 March 1945, within two weeks of aerial bombardment on Japanese positions, the 40th Infantry Division, spearheaded by the 185th Infantry Regiment landed unopposed at Tigbauan district, several miles south of Iloilo City, where a 23,000 strong guerrilla force had secured most of Panay, under Colonel Macario Peralta.
+Recalled General Eichelberger: "Filipino guerrillas stood stiff, resplendent in starched khaki uniforms and ornaments and decked in battle gear".

 The regiment proceeded to seize the airfield at Barrio Tiring, Cabatuan, Iloilo.
 (Note: This airfield was called the Tiring Landing Field by the Free Panay Civil Government of Governor Thomas Confesor and the Panay guerillas of Col. Peralta, the Cabatuan Airfield by the Japanese Forces, and the Tiring Airfield by the American Forces.
 By mistake, the Americans also called it the Santa Barbara Airfield even though it is not located in Santa Barbara.
 The Americans were apparently cognizant of the error that they usually write "(Tiring)" next to the name.
 It is worth noting that there is no Barrio Tiring in the neighboring town of Santa Barbara, only in Cabatuan.
 Other writers who do not know the geography of the place may have added to the error by simply assuming that an airfield mistakenly called Santa Barbara is located in a place called Santa Barbara, even though it is actually located in Cabatuan, Iloilo.)
 The Iloilo International Airport is currently located on the same area in Cabatuan, Iloilo.

 The regiment also proceeded to seize the airfield at Mandurriao district.
 The Japanese were holed up in Iloilo City, and the 40th Division easily swept these Japanese outposts in two days.
 Mopping up operations by the guerrillas and 2nd Battalion of the 160th Infantry Regiment continued, and at war's end, some 1,500 Japanese troops surrendered.

 Guimaras and Inampulagan islands, between Panay and Negros, were seized on the same day Iloilo fell, 20 March and the next day, respectively with no opposition.

 Seizure of Negros

-On 29 March, a reinforced platoon from Company F, 185th Infantry under 1st Lt.
-Aaron H. Hanson slipped ashore ahead of the main landings to be staged near Bacolod, seized the 650-foot steel truss Bago River bridge, which separated Pandan Point from the city itself, a vital link in supporting movement of heavy weapons and equipment.
+On 29 March, a reinforced platoon from Company F, 185th Infantry under First Lieutenant Aaron H. Hanson slipped ashore ahead of the main landings to be staged near Bacolod, seized the 650-foot steel truss Bago River bridge, which separated Pandan Point from the city itself, a vital link in supporting movement of heavy weapons and equipment.
 The Japanese guards were surprised, and the bridge was secured for several hours before reinforcements arrived.